 And, at Baptist World Aid, we are working urgently with our local Christian partners to help protect Syrian refugees in the Bekaa Valley in Lebanon, and Rohingya refugees in Bangladesh.
 Your gifts to the COVID-19 Global Emergency Appeal help provide important community health education and hygiene materials, so that vulnerable families can do everything possible to protect themselves from coronavirus.
 Your generosity is also helping to provide emergency food relief and food vouchers for families who have lost their income due to coronavirus.

 As this global emergency continues to unfold, please stand in solidarity with those who will be hit hardest, including our neighbours in refugee camps across the world.

-We invite you to be informed by our daily updates, to be prayerful and plead for the protection of vulnerable children, women, and men, and to be generous to the work of our local Christian partners on the ground so lives can be saved.
+We invite you to be informed, to be prayerful and plead for the protection of vulnerable children, women, and men, and to be generous to the work of our local Christian partners on the ground so lives can be saved.

 It is more important now than ever before.

 Because for refugee communities across the globe… this ‘great equaliser’ of a disease is proving to be anything but.